Thermogravimetry thermal analysis (TGA) testing - ASTM E1131, ISO 11358

 A plot of percent weight loss versus temperature.

-**Please note that this test description is intentionally generic in nature and aimed at providing a descriptive summary to enhance test understanding.
+Please note: this test description is intentionally generic in nature and aimed at providing a descriptive summary to enhance test understanding.
 Standards can be obtained from appropriate standard authorities.

 Need help or have a question?